rwslinkman/blobforge/README.md

 ## About
 Store JSON blob data persistently using REST calls.
 Works with any language that supports HTTP.
+This is by no means a professional database solution, but might be useful for demo or proof-of-concept purposes.

 Supported routes:
 ```